wisdom-oss/docs/backend/README.md

 # Backend Overview

+## Request Flow
-The following graph shows how a request is processed by the backend
+The following graph shows how a new request is processed by the backend.

 ```mermaid
 sequenceDiagram
     actor u as User